Elusive Van Morrison headlines 50th Cambridge Folk Festival

 A compilation album featuring 50 of the best live tracks recorded at the event is also planned and festival-goers have been encouraged to knit a granny square for a giant woolly banner to be assembled on site.

-In February the festival's contribution to folk music was recognised with a BBC Radio 2 Good Tradition Award, collected by Barcan and Joan Woollard, Ken's widow, at a ceremony in the Royal Albert Hall.
+In February the festival's contribution to folk music was recognized with a BBC Radio 2 Good Tradition Award, collected by Barcan and Joan Woollard, Ken's widow, at a ceremony in the Royal Albert Hall.

 "There was a lovely, warm reaction on the night," Barcan said.
 "I didn't expect it to be so well-received by the audience – it was a very proud moment."